KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 Much like the previous constraint, this is a specific version of a more general function which can apply this constraint for any two arrays.

+### The Solution

+Calling `solver.solve()` will find the first solution which satisfies all the specified constraints, or it will determine that no such solution is possible based off of our constraints.
+You've probably already guessed that a solution does exist though, and you'd be correct:

+- Baroness Finch owns the War Medal
+- Madam Natsiou owns the Ring
+- Doctor Marcolla owns the Diamond
+- Lady Winslow owns the Bird Pendant
+- Countess Contee owns the Snuff Tin